akinsho/bufferline.nvim/README.md

 require('bufferline').setup {
   options = {
     numbers = "none" | "ordinal" | "buffer_id" | "both" | function({ ordinal, id, lower, raise }): string,
-    number_style = "superscript" | "subscript" | "" | { "none", "subscript" }, -- buffer_id at index 1, ordinal at index 2
+    --- @deprecated, please specify numbers as a function to customize the styling number_style = "superscript" | "subscript" | "" | { "none", "subscript" }, -- buffer_id at index 1, ordinal at index 2
     close_command = "bdelete! %d",       -- can be a string | function, see "Mouse actions" right_mouse_command = "bdelete! %d", -- can be a string | function, see "Mouse actions"